frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ###### Trigger: organization_update_timestamp

 > **AI Analysis:** This trigger automatically updates the `updated_at` timestamp to the current time whenever an organization's record is modified.
-It exists to maintain an accurate and reliable audit trail, ensuring that there is always a record of when an organization's data was last changed.
+This ensures an accurate and reliable audit trail, showing precisely when any information about a healthcare organization was last changed.

-Business Rule: When an organization's information is updated, the system must automatically record the date and time of the modification.
+Business Rule: When an organization's data is updated, the "last modified" timestamp must be automatically recorded.

-Implications: This trigger is crucial for data governance and auditing, as it guarantees the `updated_at` field is always accurate and reflects the true modification time.
-The performance impact is negligible, as updating a timestamp is a very lightweight and common database operation.
+Implications: This trigger is crucial for data integrity and auditing, as it provides a non-bypassable mechanism for tracking data changes.
+The performance impact is minimal and is a standard practice for maintaining data currency information.

 **Definition:**
 ```sql